-3.1 The Datasets
+3.1 The datasets

-1) the World Income Distribution Database (WYD) for 2008, the latest benchmark year available (and earlier versions where disaggregated ventiles are published) compiled by Milanovic (2014), which comprises 116 countries according to population ventiles (20 equal-size population groups), allowing for the calculation of the top 5 percent's income share.
+The first is the World Income Distribution Database (WYD) compiled by Milanovic (2014).
 It combines data for developing countries from the World Bank's PovcalNet database with LIS data for the rich countries.
-This dataset covers about 90 percent of world population, and 93 percent of its GDP in 2008 (Lakner and Milanovic 2013), justifying generalizations about the world income distribution.
+12 This dataset covers about 90 per cent of world population, and 93 per cent of its GDP in 2008 (Lakner and Milanovic 2013), justifying generalizations about the world income distribution.
 The WYD-2008 dataset comprises data on household per capita income (or expenditure) for individuals, where all household members are assigned the same (average) income/expenditure, i.e. any economies of scale in household consumption and within-household inequality are ignored (Milanovic 2009).
+13 While some earlier versions of this dataset disaggregate the population by ventiles, only the benchmark year of 2008, the latest year available, publishes all 11614 countries' income according to ventiles, thus allowing for the calculation of the top 5 per cent's income share.
+Consequently, the findings from this dataset inform the issue of distributional dynamics when the income share of the richest 5 per cent income earners is considered, and how this information could help measure inequality.

-2) the LIS household survey microdatasets for a subset of 41 upper and upper-middle income countries reporting shares of household disposable income for the top percentile, utilized for the analysis of the richest 1 percent, as well as the comparison over time.
+The second dataset is the LIS (2014) household survey microdata for a subset of 41 upper- and upper-middle-income countries reporting shares of household disposable income for the top percentile.
+Here, this source is utilized for the investigation of the richest 1 per cent, as well as the comparison over time.
 No top-coding is applied, but household members' incomes are weighted according to the equivalent adult scheme.
-Since LIS data is harmonized to allow for time-series comparisons, although much smaller than the WYD-2008, this sample hosts the largest compilation of income distribution data for developments over time for the whole population, yet disaggregated up to the top 5 or 1 percent.
+Since LIS data is harmonized to allow for time-series comparisons, although much smaller than the WYD-2008, this sample hosts the largest compilation of income distribution data for developments over time for the whole population, yet disaggregated up to the top 5 or 1 per cent.
+Since surveys do not exist for all years and countries, and to maximize the sample of countries for the subsequent comparison over time, two year-points are chosen, the first point ('1990') includes all countries that present a survey in the early 1990s, while the later point ('2010') essentially includes all surveys from the late 2000s and 2011.

-3.2 Setup of the Study
+3.2 Data limitations